What is a CSA?

 There are different pick up locations throughout central Toronto, Mississauga, Milton and Oakville.
 We will work out a mutually convenient location.
-For 2016, deliveries will be Wednesday night/Thursday.
+For 2018, deliveries will be on Thursdays.
 Timing of when your package will be available for pick up will be sent to you before the first pick up.

 Why are deliveries every second week?

 This is to leave room for people to buy other vegetables and eat out.
 The farm can't grow every vegetable, so there will be some vegetables that people have to source elsewhere.
 Also, many people eat out during the week and find it hard to cook enough at home to finish a package of vegetables that comes every week.
 With a delivery every second week, there's more flexibility for both eaters and the farm, so the farm delivers to two different groups, one week to the suburbs and the other week to central Toronto.

 How do I remember that it's my delivery week?

 You will be emailed on the Tuesday of your delivery week to remind you of the delivery and let you know what produce to expect that week.

 What if I forget to pick up my package?

 If you haven't picked up your package from the vegetable pick up location by 10 pm on your delivery day, your vegetables will go to the location host.

 You can arrange for someone else to pick up your vegetables that week and let them enjoy vegetables fresh from the farm.

 Do I get to pick the vegetables in my package?